typed-ember/ember-cli-typescript/rfcs/0000-type-stability.md

 <!-- omit in toc -->
 ## Summary

-Introduce an addon-focused policy for supported versions of TypeScript which is well-aligned with Ember’s SemVer and LTS commitments and design workflows to support that policy, so that consumers of Ember addons which publish types are insulated from breaking changes in TypeScript to the degree possible, and able to manage them appropriately otherwise.
+Introduce an addon-focused policy for supported versions of TypeScript which is well-aligned with Ember's SemVer and LTS commitments and design workflows to support that policy, so that consumers of Ember addons which publish types are insulated from breaking changes in TypeScript to the degree possible, and able to manage them appropriately otherwise.

 - [Motivation](#motivation)
 - [Detailed design](#detailed-design)